Warblington Castle

 Warblington Castle or Warblington manor was a moated manor near Langstone in Havant parish, Hampshire.
 Most of the castle was destroyed during the English Civil War, leaving only a single gate tower, part of a wall, and a gateway.
 The property, now in the village of Warblington, is privately owned and does not allow for public access.

-Early History
+Early history

 Located near Langstone in Hampshire, a Saxon settlement was established in the 7th century.
 It is mentioned in the Domesday Book of 1086, indicating a population of about 120.

-The owner of the property at the time was Roger earl of Shrewsbury; after his death in 1094, it was inherited by his second son, Hugh.
+The owner of the property at the time was Roger, Earl of Shrewsbury; after his death in 1094, it was inherited by his second son, Hugh.
 The owner in 1186 was William de Courci.

 Some sources claim that the manor received a licence to crenellate in 1340 but this is disputed.
-The manor passed through several hands before coming into the possession of Richard Neville, 16th Earl of Warwick in the 15th century.
-Subsequently, the villagers were removed with the land becoming a private deer park for Neville.
+The manor passed through several hands before coming into the possession of Richard Neville, 16th Earl of Warwick, in the 15th century.
+The villagers were subsequently removed, the land becoming a private deer park for Neville.